digitalbricklayer/digitalbricklayer.github.io/_posts/2018-01-08-design-outline-0-5-milestone.md

 ## Introduction
 I really want to get the Workbench to a point that it can be used by real people on real problems.
 And I would like that to happen as soon as possible.

+This milestone should take the software a lot closer to getting the software into peoples' hands.
+Still not there, but a lot closer. :)

 ## Output
 The program is intended to solve constraint models and permit the user to visualize the result in a variety of ways.
 Plainly, creating the model and the output will be an iterative process of refining both the model and the visualization of the solution.